sam-epo/index/index.md

 TBD

 ## Resignation
-The notica period is [one calendar month](https://www.rijksoverheid.nl/onderwerpen/ontslag/vraag-en-antwoord/ontslag-nemen-opzegtermijn-werknemer) however we appriciate if you do it two months before resignation.
+The notice period is [one calendar month](https://www.rijksoverheid.nl/onderwerpen/ontslag/vraag-en-antwoord/ontslag-nemen-opzegtermijn-werknemer) however we appriciate if you do it two months before resignation.